rithik2410/Javascript_Projects/README.md

-# Javascript_Projects
+# Rock, Paper, Scissor

-# Using Javascript methods to Create this "Rock,Paper,Scissor" Game
+# Using Javascript methods to Create this Game
       => confirm()
       => prompt()
       => alert()